Mini Percutaneous Nephrolithotomy (mini PCNL)

 You wake up, usually spend one night in the hospital, and go home with the stent.

-The stent is removed 3–5 days later, using the attached string.
+The stent is removed 3–5 days later, using the attached string in an outpatient clinic.

-A CT scan 2–3 months later confirms you’re stone-free.
+A CT scan 2–3 months later confirms you are stone-free.

 Simple, safe, and effective.